 A protest against the eligibility of a rider, team or a motorcycle to enter a class or event must be made before the start of the official practice.

-A protest against a machine on technical control compliance grounds (eg. weight, noise, materials, etc.) may be made after the start of official practice.
+A protest against a machine on technical control compliance grounds (eg. weight, noise, materials, etc.) may be made after the start of official practice and must be directly filed to the FIM WSBK Stewards or via the Race Direction.

-3.4.1.4 Security Deposit for protests
+3.4.1.3 Security Deposit for protests